questdb/documentation/reference/api/ilp/overview.md

 errors, automatically retries failed requests, and is easier to configure.
 The TCP(s) transport is kept for compatibility with older QuestDB versions.
 It has limited error feedback, no automatic retries, and requires manual handling of connection failures.
-However, while HTTP is recommended, TCP has a lower overhead than HTTP and may be useful in high-throughput scenarios in high-latency networks.
+However, while HTTP is recommended, TCP has slightly lower overhead than HTTP and may be useful in high-throughput scenarios in high-latency networks.